AnushaGaneshan06/AnushaGaneshan06/README.md

 - 📚 **Active Learning**: I’m actively learning Python, Django, and API development to strengthen my full-stack expertise.

 ---
+### 💼 **Currently Seeking Job Opportunities**
+I’m looking for developer roles where I can apply my skills in Python, Django, JavaScript, and web development.
+Eager to contribute to meaningful projects and grow in a collaborative environment.
+Let's connect!

+---

 ## 🌐 Socials:
 🌟 Let’s connect and grow together: